 Well, they probably shouldn’t be working for you anymore and if you’re a leader who has a long track record of having lots of people who don’t have the talent your organisation needs, then you should probably have a word with yourself along with whoever is doing your recruiting.

 And tough conversations?
-In the world of high performance, coaches have important conversations that are focused on helping people get better at doing their jobs – so often the toughest conversations are with the most talented people, not just the problem children.
+In high performance cultures coaches have important conversations that are focused on helping people get better at doing their jobs – talent engineering – so often the toughest conversations are with the most talented people, not just the problem children.

 Signals and transparency matter